 - Avoid overloading the bucket or exceeding the loader's rated capacity, as specified in the heavy machinery maintenance guidelines

-- Ensure personnel are clear of the loading/unloading area, promoting accident prevention
+- Ensure personnel are clear of the loading/unloading area, promoting accident prevention.
+Sign up to digitize loader load capacity tracking

 - Wear seat belts at all times while operating the loader, as mandated by the loader safety checklist